abarbu/haskell-torch/README.md

 the same as a.
 Second, you can annotate tensors with properties like size, see `Tensor.sized`, `Tensor.typed`, `Tensor.stored`, and similar functions.

-* Why install with Conda instead of doing everything manually or using nix?

-Conda is the standard way to install PyTorch and related libraries, if we don't go down that route, we lose the ability to interoperate with the rest of the ecosystem.
-The goal of Haskell-Torch isn't to replace everything in the distant future, but to try to be practical today.
-It's not the Haskell way of managing packages, but that's a small price to pay.

-### What we critically need from Haskell and GHC

-Haskell has five major issues that stop ML code in its tracks.
-Haskell-Torch is carefully designed to avoid some of these but part of the reason we're releasing this library is as a request/plea for developers to look into these issues.
-The initial version of Haskell-Torch had a lot more type safety, but we had to strip pretty much all of that out to make the library usable.
-We could do so much more in terms of type safety with these changes, they would help many projects, and Haskell could be a truly great language for ML.

-GHC devs, please help!

-1. *gc* The only reason this library is being released after being private for several years is because of the new low-latency GC that is coming soon.
-The current GC is totally inadequate for ML.
-Haskell finalizers have to run regularly to clean up huge amounts of data sitting on the C++ heap.
-In addition to the new GC we need to have support for collecting garbage in the Haskell heap more often and informing the GC of off-heap memory.
-The GC has no hope of being useful if it doesn't know that a trivial haskell pointer is actually backed by a 10gb tensor so it really needs to pay attention to it.
-2. *ambiguity* Haskell relies on a crutch for even simple code that involves numbers like `print 1`.
-The type defaulting mechanism provides `1` with an Integer type.
-This problem of intermediate results with totally safe and sane defaults is pervasive throughout numerical computing and ML.
-We need access to the type defaulting mechanism in type plugins, perhaps by giving all plugins final notice that a wanted will be ambiguous.
-3. *errors* The errors in haskell are terrible unreadable monsters particularly with the complex types in libraries like this.
-I have gotten 500 line errors from Haskell-Torch in the past.
-We need to have something like error plugins that can post-process errors to make them readable for humans.
-Individual libraries understand the errors that they will produce far better than any general-purpose code ever could.
-We really want to say "the 2nd argument of this tensor should be divisible by 2".
-The same thing happens for other libraries with a lot of polymorphism, for example lens, and we could all do much better.
-Also, newcomers to haskell simply can't understand ghc's errors.
-4. *non-recursive bindings*.
-Haskell `let` is equivalent to Scheme's `letrec`.
-This means that you can't write code like: `out <- fn1 out; out <- fn2 out`.
-   You need to uniquely name each of these values.
-Long chains like this are common in ML code and the intermediate values have no useful names.
-You would be surprised by how much pain this adds to the language and how error prone writing code is because.
-This is the #1 source of runtime bugs in Haskell-Torch and the resulting bug is extremely nasty to find: you just sit in an infinite loop.
-We need a flag to make let bindings act like Scheme's `let` not `letrec`.
-I know that to many this will seem like a minor concern, but it is not.
-A lot of ML code is ported from different sources that are originally written in this style.
-This issue takes something that would be a trivial 5 minute port and turns out into a nightmare of debugging and infinite loops.
-5. *plugin and extension export*.
-We need to export what plugins and extension are required to work with our code.
-This library requires a lot of extensions and a lot of plugins!
-The problem is not with end users having a template that they copy and paste into their code, or the fact that this is verbose, it's more fundamental.
-We will have to change the extensions and plugins that we use over time.
-That will require every user to change their code in a way that is totally unpredictable and impossible to diagnose from the error messages.
-Without the ability to export plugins or extensions we are doomed to either constantly break user code in a really nasty way or we are locked in to our early choices forever.

-Some minor usability requests, although one can live without these:

- 6. We need qualified exports to keep the library in some decent shape.
-Not having them is a pain and a usability nightmare for large heterogenous libraries like this.
-ML libraries have to do all sorts of random things from loading images, to writing tensors, to dealing with memory concerns.
-Having all of them in the same flat namespace is a mess and asking users to copy and paste an import block is not practical.
-Users can't be asked to constantly update that import block as the shape of the library changes.
- 7. Type argument support.
-We need to be able to annotate which type parameters are actually meant to be arguments in Haddock.
-Documentation is far too hard to read without this.